chuucks/SPRING-BOOT-REST-API/README.md

 ## Added support for Docker & K8s

-For the following section make sure you have a Spring Boot fat jar built:
+For all the following section make sure you have a Spring Boot fat jar built:
 `mvn clean package spring-boot:repackage`

 ### Docker:
-1. Package your application: `mvn clean package`
-2. Build the image: `docker image build -t codesolt/spring:0.1.0 .`
+1. Build the image: `docker image build -t codesolt/spring:0.1.0 .`
-3. Ensure the image by running it as:
+2. Ensure the image by running it as:
 `docker container run --name springapp -p 8080:8080 -d codesolt/spring:0.1.0`
-4. Kill the image: `docker rm -f <container-id>`
+3. Kill the image: `docker rm -f <container-id>`

+* Use slim JRE for a smaller image:
+`docker image build -t codesolt/spring:0.1.1 -f Dockerfile.slim .`
-* Use alpine for small images:
+* Use alpine for smallest image:
 `docker image build -t codesolt/spring:0.1.1 -f Dockerfile.alpine .`

 ### Docker with jib
-1. Build your image our of Maven plugin with: `mvn clean jib:dockerBuild`
+1. Build your image our of Maven plugin with: `mvn clean compile jib:dockerBuild`

-### Debug image with IDEA
-1. Open Run menu/debug/config
-3. Create a new `remote` configuration
-3. Hit the debug button (Image has to bee running on local host, make an SSH tunnel if not)
+* Current build pointing to `0.1.3` (consider when running)

 ### K8s with config file
 1. Point your `kubectl config` to a proper running K8s cluster